Estimated time to read: 4 minutes

 Grab that pen and paper again and write down an answer to these three questions:

-Once you have completed the questions and tasks above and our previous blog post on how to stick to resolutions, you will be fully prepared from a psychological point of view.
+Once you have completed the questions and tasks above and our previous blog post on how to stick to resolutions, you should be fully prepared from a psychological point of view.

 Darwin (North West) Limited is authorised and regulated by the Financial Conduct Authority (FRN 732836).
 These companies are appointed representatives of Darwin (North West) Limited: Aberconwy Limited, Darwin (Cheddar Woods) Limited, Darwin (Hawkchurch Country Park) Limited, Darwin (Piran Meadows) Limited & Darwin (Swanage Bay View) Limited